stwomack/TGF-Workshop-1/README.md

 ***NOTE***
 When labs reference $COURSE_HOME, that's where you checked out this repository

-**PCF Environments**
+**TAZ Environments**

-In order to perform the labs, you must be connected or logged into a live PCF environment.
+In order to perform the labs, you must be connected or logged into a live TAS environment.

 ## Labs Materials